 Winterizing Your Deck

-As we prepare our wardrobes and our social calendars for the colder months ahead, we also need to take the time to prepare our homes for the harsh winter weather.
+As you prepare your wardrobe for the colder months ahead, you also need to take the time to prepare your home for harsh winter weather.
 Extreme temperatures, ice, and snow can wreak havoc on outdoor decks and create major problems in future seasons.
 By properly winterizing your deck now, you can protect it from the damage that come from ice, snow, sleet, and prolonged moisture.

 Thoroughly Clean Your Deck